csstools/postcss-plugins/plugins/postcss-extract/docs/README.md

 <header>

-[<humanReadableName>] lets you easily export parts of your CSS source files to javascript objects.
+[<humanReadableName>] lets you easily export parts of your CSS source files to JavaScript objects.

 your query :